 The Million Dollar Cowboy Saloon

 25 N. Cache St.

-Corbett’s Couloir might be the resort’s most famous run, but the fresh waffles topped with everything from Nutella to strawberries served up at Corbett’s Cabin are worthy of some serious contemplation too.
+Corbet’s Couloir might be the resort’s most famous run, but the fresh waffles topped with everything from Nutella to strawberries served up at Corbet’s Cabin are worthy of some serious contemplation, too.
 Have one before heading over to Corbett’s.
 The mandatory air to get into the famous couloir is less intimidating on a full stomach.

-JHMR’s Mountain Sports School is awesome.
-There are lessons for all ages and levels.
+With lessons for all ages and abilities, JHMR’s Mountain Sports School is awesome.
 Adults signing up for group lessons at intermediate levels and higher often end up with a semi-private lesson.

-Don’t be afraid to take a day off.
-Grand Teton National Park is literally right next to JHMR.
-Yellowstone National Park is an hour away and numerous outfitters in Jackson offer day-long snowmobile trips to Old Faithful, which is a much nicer place to visit in winter than summer when thousands of people can be gawking at the geyser.
-In winter, there might be several dozen.
+If you can tear yourself away from the mountain for a day off, Grand Teton National Park is literally right next to JHMR.
+Yellowstone National Park is an hour away, and numerous outfitters in Jackson offer day-long snowmobile trips to Old Faithful, which is a much less touristy in winter.

-There are few resorts in the country that can compete with JHMR.
+Few resorts in the country can compete with JHMR.
 Twelve miles away, Snow King Resort is smart enough not to try.
 Jackson’s “town hill,” Snow King is still a local’s favorite.
-It offers two-hour lift tickets, night skiing, 1,500-feet of vertical, a tubing park, and, from both mid-mountain and the summit, fantastic views of the Tetons.
-It is north facing though, so it’s usually pretty chilly.
+It offers two-hour lift tickets, night skiing, 1,500-feet of vertical, a tubing park and, from both mid-mountain and the summit, fantastic views of the Tetons.
+It is north facing so usually pretty chilly.

-Back at JHMR, the best views of Corbett’s Couloir – other than those you get standing at its lip – are from the southern deck at Couloir atop the Bridger Gondola.
+Back at JHMR, the best views of Corbet’s Couloir—other than those heart-pounding looks you get standing at its lip—are from the southern deck at Couloir atop the Bridger Gondola.

 Jackson Hole Chamber of Commerce